-During the floods in January and February 1995 the authorities and the people were much better prepared and aware of the possibility of unusual fast rising floods.
-Early precautions against floods and possible damage were taken, preventing much of the damage of two years before.
-However, the scale of the floods required the deployment of disaster response forces.
-During the 1995 flood, there were ca. 30,000 firemen, 2,000 members of the THW, 800 allied soldiers, 6,350 German soldiers, and 450 members of the Federal Border Police in action.
-Soldiers of the German Federal Defence Forces, remained stand-by in the affected areas for twelve days, from 22 January until 6 February 1995.
-The army fulfilled functions such as preparing sandbags, constructing temporary dikes, rescuing and evacuating people, operating a ferry Service with rubber dinghies and ferries, supplying cut-offpeople, and securing and Clearing affected areas.
+Soldiers of the German Bundeswehr remained stand-by in the affected areas from 22 January until 6 February 1995.
+The army fulfilled important Support functions such as preparing sandbags, constructing temporary dikes, rescuing and evacuating people, operating a ferry Service with rubber dinghies and fernes, supplying civilians in isolated spots, and securing and Clearing affected areas.
 The cooperation between the armed forces and the disaster response units, i.e. the coordination through the disaster and tactical coordination centres was established immediately and worked well.
 This not only holds true for the German Forces but also for the 600 French troops who were in action for six days and the 200 US-soldiers who were in action for two days.
 Their assistance was efficient and relieved the disaster response forces.

-Additionally, the German Air Force employed Tornado reconnaissance aircraft to take aerial photographs and map the extend of the floods of the

-Rhine and Moselle river.
-The Federal Ministry of Transport sent aircraft (Dornier 288 LM) for aerial exploration which are normally used for the surveillance of maritime pollution and which are equipped with modern sensor technology to detect the spillage of oil.
-Moreover, the Federal Institute of Hydrology (BfG) measured the speed of flow and the discharges of the Rhine with a newly tested and introduced ultrasound equipment, at the Dutch border, and at the confluences of the major tributaries of the Rhine, like the Neckar, Main, Moselle etc..
+Additionally, the German Air Force employed Tornado reconnaissance aircraft to take aerial photographs and map the extend of the floods of the Rhine and Moselle river.
+The Federal Ministry of Transport sent aircraft for aerial exploration which are normally used for the surveillance of maritime pollution and which are equipped with modern sensor technology to detect the spillage of oil.
+Moreover, the Federal Institute of Hydrology (BfG) measured the speed of flow and the discharges of the Rhine with ultrasound equipment.